 For details, see Enumerations Designer.

-The _elem token represents the control or element that UFT is handling when the function runs.
+The _elem token represents the control or element that UFT One is handling when the function runs.
 In Extensibility Accelerator, IntelliSense for the _elem token provides the methods and properties available for an application control that matches the identification rules defined for your test object class.

 IntelliSense for the _elem token is available only when you are editing the default implementation file for the test object class.